IT Careers

 CMMC vs NIST 800-171: What Changed

-Quite a bit has changed since when contractors were given a blanket requirement to abide by NIST 800-171.
-The CMMC expands the control mechanisms outlined in NIST 800-171, emphasizes a contracting organization's maturity and culture of information protection, and drastically simplifies how easy it is for a contractor to be certified as compliant.
+Quite a bit has changed since contractors were given a blanket requirement to abide by NIST 800-171.
+The CMMC expands the control mechanisms outlined in NIST 800-171, emphasizes a contracting organization's maturity and culture of information protection, and drastically simplifies the process of certifying a contractor as compliant.

 The CMMC doesn't replace either NIST 800-171 Rev 2 or NIST 800-171 Rev B. It merely summarizes and augments them with other cybersecurity resources.
-Overall, adopting the CMMC is a step forward in information protection for the DoD specifically and the federal government as a whole.
+Adopting the CMMC is a step forward in information protection for the DoD specifically and the federal government as a whole.

 Download